Quantization of Complementary ADHM Sigma Model: Introduction

 \section{Introduction}

 Strings can be studied either in flat or curved backgrounds.
 Latter studies employ the technology of sigma models.
 These can be linear, that is, massive or non-linear.
 Alternatively these could be chiral or non-chiral.
 Chiral sigma models are more difficult to construct and analyze but owing to their phenomenological relevance these deserve to be studied on their own.
 Construction of general $(p,q)$ symmetric massive sigma model was done in Ref.\cite{Hull:1993ct,Papadopoulos:1993mf} and their quantization was studied in Ref.\cite{Lambert:1995hs}.
 A set of interesting backgrounds is provided by the field theoretic instanton constructions.
 Taking advantage of the earlier construction and quantization of sigma models in Ref.\cite{Howe:1986vm,Howe:1987qv} Callan, Harvey and Strominger discussed the string theoretic generalizations of 't Hooft instanton by solving the relevant heterotic string low energy effective field equations in \cite{Callan:1991dj,Callan:1991ky,Callan:1991at}.
 The next natural thing was to discuss the massive sigma model with (0,4) supersymmetry corresponding to ADHM instanton \cite{Atiyah:1978ri}.
 This was done by Witten in Ref. \cite{Witten:1994tz}.
 Quantization of the resulting ADHM instanton sigma model was discussed in Ref. \cite{Lambert:1995dp}.
 A D-brane version was proposed by Douglas in Ref.\cite{Douglas:1996uz} (see also \cite{Johnson:1998yw}).
 The gauge 1-brane and 5-brane solutions were discussed in \cite{Lambert:1996yd}.
-In Ref.\cite{Ali:2023csc} we constructed a linear ADHM sigma model that is complementary to the one constructed by Witten.
-Both models, Witten's original and our complementary, are linear, that is, massive sigma models.
-There is a duality between them.
-It was already perceptible in Ref.\cite{Lambert:1997gs}.
+In Ref.\cite{Ali:2023csc} Ali and Ilahi constructed a linear ADHM sigma model that is related to the model constructed by Witten by a simple duality.
+This model is the one that is being called complementary ADHM sigma model in the title of the present note.
+Both models, Witten's original model and Ali-Ilahi's complementary model, are linear, that is, massive sigma models.
+There is a duality between them that was already perceptible in Ref.\cite{Lambert:1997gs}.
 In the infrared limit the two models flow to different conformal limits.
-We also constructed a complete ADHM linear sigma model in Ref.\cite{Ali:2023icn} (see also \cite{Ali:2023xov, Ali:2023kkf})according to the suggestions made by Witten in Ref.\cite{Witten:1994tz}.
-In the present note we shall discuss the quantization of the Complementary ADHM linear sigma model in parallel with Lambert's procedure.
-The analysis has sufficient novelty to warrant an independent treatment.
+Ali and Salih constructed a complete ADHM linear sigma model in Ref.\cite{Ali:2023icn} (see also \cite{Ali:2023xov, Ali:2023kkf})according to the suggestions made by Witten in Ref.\cite{Witten:1994tz}.
+In the present note we shall discuss the quantization of the complementary ADHM linear sigma model in parallel with Lambert's procedure.
+In our construction we shall use the duality between the Original and Complementary Models.
+Though the duality between the two models is simple but its implementation has sufficient novelty to warrant an independent treatment and do the book keeping.

 First of all we shall collect the requisite background and ingredients in Section 2.
 In Section 3 we discuss the dynamics of ultraviolet and infrared divergences.
 The task of integrating out the massive modes is taken up in Section 4.
 The effect of anomalies is dealt with in Section 5.
 Finally in Section 6 the case of small instanton is discussed.